EmmanuelChangole/RecyclerView/README.md

 # RecyclerView
-this repo shows implementation of Adapteres,Recycler view and ArrayList
+this repo shows implementation of Adapters,Recycler view and ArrayList